“Welser-Möst and the Cleveland players, joined at the hip, … offered playing divinely precise, exquisitely refined.”Geoff Brown

 The artistic profile of his long-term collaboration with the Cleveland Orchestra, which celebrates its 100th anniversary in 2018, is characterized by exceptional programming, numerous premieres and innovative staged opera productions, and a strong commitment to building up a new and, above all, a young audience through groundbreaking projects and collaborations.
 In addition to their regular residencies in the USA and Europe, Franz Welser-Möst and the Cleveland Orchestra have appeared at Carnegie Hall, the Suntory Hall in Tokyo, and at the festivals of Salzburg, Lucerne and Grafenegg.

 As a guest conductor, Welser-Möst has a particularly close and productive relationship with the Vienna Philharmonic.
-He has twice appeared on the podium for their celebrated New Year’s concerts, and regularly conducts the orchestra in concert at Vienna’s Musikverein, the Lucerne Festival, the BBC Proms and on tour in Japan, Scandinavia and the USA.
+He has twice appeared on the podium for their celebrated New Year’s concerts, and regularly conducts the orchestra in concert at Vienna’s Musikverein and on tours worldwide, for the first time in China in 2018.
 This special relationship was recognized in spring 2014 when he was presented with the orchestra’s Ring of Honour.

-Franz Welser-Möst is a regular guest at the Salzburg Festival, with recent appearances with Rusalka, Der Rosenkavalier and Fidelio, and in summer 2016 a triumphant success with a new production of Richard Strauss’ Die Liebe der Danae.
-In 2017 he will conduct the Vienna Philharmonic there for the new production of Aribert Reimann’s opera ‘Lear’.
+Franz Welser-Möst is a regular guest at the Salzburg Festival, with recent appearances with Rusalka, Der Rosenkavalier and Fidelio, in summer 2016 a triumphant success with a new production of Richard Strauss’ Die Liebe der Danae, and in 2017 of Aribert Reimann’s opera Lear.
+In 2018 he conducted an extremely successful production of Salome, which made festival history.

-During the 2017/18 season he conducts the Staatskapelle Dresden at the Salzburg Easter Festival, the Symphonieorchester des Bayerischen Rundfunks, the Gewandhausorchester Leipzig and the Royal Concertgebouw Orchestra.
+During the 2018/2019 season he conducts the Staatskapelle Dresden, the Symphonieorchester des Bayerischen Rundfunks and the Czech Philharmonic.

 Franz Welser-Möst has received many other honours and awards, while his numerous CDs and DVDs have been awarded many international prizes.